Zaba-Labs-mramosMS/TechWorkshop-L300-GitHub-Copilot-and-platform/index.md

 For running this lab you will need:

-* An Azure subscription with access to Azure AI Foundry.
+* An Azure subscription with access to Microsoft Foundry.
 * A GitHub account that you can enable GitHub Enterprise on.
 * A desktop, laptop, or virtual machine and access to install software on that machine.